Patient dumping: Intervention strategies

-In 1988 the COBRA Act was meant to be a series of revised regulations which required hospital emergency rooms to treat every patient that walked through the door and doubled the fine for violations.
-News Editor for the American Journal of Nursing, Brider (1987), reported that public hospital staff in Illinois were under a lot of pressure due to the influx of patients that were being sent to them from other hospitals, and that the incidence of patient transfers or patient dumping increased through a loophole in COBRA.
+In 1988 Consolidated Omnibus Budget Reconciliation Act (COBRA) was meant to be a series of revised regulations which required hospital emergency rooms to treat every patient that walked through the door and doubled the fine for violations.
+News editor for the American Journal of Nursing, Patricia Brider, reported that public hospital staff in Illinois were under a lot of pressure due to the influx of patients that were being sent to them from other hospitals, and that the incidence of patient transfers or patient dumping increased through a loophole in COBRA.

-The incentives offered to doctors in terms of payment for their services have an effect with patient care outcomes and can minimize the chance of patient dumping or shifting patients to other providers.
-A study conducted on doctors at the Fairview Health Services hospital in Minnesota reported that grouping doctors into teams to incentivize collaboration between the doctors to ensure the average of the team provided high quality health care for the patient.
-But doctors who out performed other doctors on their teams did not like the program because the other doctors who were underperforming did not have the incentive to improve.
+The incentives offered to doctors in terms of payment for their services have an effect on patient care outcomes and can minimize the chances of patient dumping or shifting patients to other providers.
+A study conducted on doctors at the Fairview Health Services hospital in Minnesota reported that grouping doctors into teams to incentivize collaboration provided high quality health care for the patient.
+However, doctors who outperformed other doctors on their teams did not like the program because it did not incentivize underperforming doctors to improve.
 Some of the doctors interviewed in the study claimed that underperforming doctors would only start providing better care if their pay was affected by their lower quality services.